tower9/hostblock/README.md

  - Parses /var/log/messages to find failed login attempts
  - Runs as daemon
  - Counts failed logins and suspicious activity for each offending IP address
+ - Counts refused SSHd connection count for each IP address
  - Each IP address that has count over defined one is considered evil and stored in access files (/ets/hosts.deny or .htaccess files)
  - Daemon keeps track of parsed file offset to parse only new bytes in file not the whole file each time (until file is rotated)
  - Keeps data of all suspicious IP addresses with suspicious/failed login attempt count and date of last attempt